paholg/dimensioned-examples/src/no-units.md

 All distances should be in terms of the sphere radius, `R`.
-We don't have units to enforce this, though, so if we ever change `R`, or decide to work in terms of diameter instead, we may get bugs where we've forgetten to divide by `R`.
+We don't have units to enforce this, though, so if we ever change `R`, or decide to work in terms of diameter instead, we may get bugs where we've forgotten a factor of `R`.

 ```rust
 const R: f64 = 1.0;